astros3x/Astri/README.md

 ## :warning: Disclaimer
-Please note that the infos the information contained in this program is for educational purposes only and should not be used to unauthorized / illegal activities.
+Please note that the infos and information contained in this program is for educational purposes only and should not be used to unauthorized / illegal activities.
 The developer and contributors are not responsible for any misuse of this software.